 Lapan, R.T., Gysbers, N.C. & Petroski, G. (2001).
 Helping seventh graders be safe and academically successful: A statewide study of the impact of comprehensive guidance programs.
 Journal of Counseling & Development, 79, 320-330.

-When school counselors in Missouri work in schools that have more fully implemented guidance programs, they make significant contributions to overall student success including student academic achievement.
+When school counselors in Missouri work in schools that have more fully implemented school counseling programs, they make significant contributions to overall student success including student academic achievement.

 • Students had higher 10th-grade MAP mathematics scores.